 Get your copy of the NASM CNC exam cheat sheet.
-It helps immensely for studying for the exam.
+It helps immensely in studying for the exam.

 - Discuss the model of the stages of change.

-- Find the barriers people have for both diet and exercise.
+- Find the barriers people have to both diet and exercise.

 - Know the most common disorders with eating.